alex-bely/rsschool-cv/cv.md

 ### I participated in two projects.
 The first one was a CRM system.
 I was in charge of the back-end development of some financial operations and simple DevOps automation.
 The main language was VB.NET as the system is pretty legacy and written with VB.NET.
 For DevOps routine and Task Management TFS and Azure Devops were used.

 ### The second project is from the Legal area.
 It is an electronic discovery software and I participated in both back-end and front-end development.
 Server side was written with C#.
-And the UI was made with Backbone so I've used JS as the main language.
+And the UI was made with Backbone so I used JS as the main language.

+## Education

+### 2017 - EPAM .NET Development training

+### 2018 - Belarusian State University of Informatics and Radioelectronics, Faculty of Information Technologies and Control.

+## English

+### Current English level - B1+

+### Majorly I practiced English during my regular work: email correspondence, everyday status meetings, plannings and retrospectives, etc.